-- 8.8.
+8.8.
 Single-Source Contracts.
 If the Executive Director determines that only one prospective consultant possesses the demonstrated competence, knowledge, and qualifications to provide the services required by the Authority at a reasonable fee and within the time limitations required by the Authority, consulting services from that consultant may be procured without issuing an RFQ.
 Provided, however, that the Executive Director shall justify in writing the basis for classifying the consultant as a single-source and shall submit the written justification to the Board.
-The justification shall be submitted for Board consideration prior to contracting with the consultant if the anticipated cost of the services exceeds twenty-five thousand dollars (\$25,000.00), the Executive Director may enter into a contract for service and shall submit the justification to the Board at its next regularly scheduled board meeting. - 8.9.
+The justification shall be submitted for Board consideration prior to contracting with the consultant if the anticipated cost of the services exceeds twenty-five thousand dollars (\$25,000.00).
+If the anticipated cost of services is less than twenty-five thousand dollars (\$25,000.00), the Executive Director, with the prior approval of the Executive Committee, may enter into a contract for services and shall submit the justification to the Board at its next regularly scheduled board meeting.

+8.9.
 Prior Employees.
-Except as otherwise provided by state or federal law, nothing shall prohibit the Authority from procuring consulting services from an individual who has previously been employed by the Authority or by any other political subdivision of the state or by any state agency; provided, that if a prospective consultant has been employed by the Authority, another political subdivision, or a state agency at any time during the two years preceding the making of an offer to provide consulting services to the Authority, the prospective consultant shall disclose in writing to the Authority the nature of his or her previous employment with the Authority, other political subdivision, or state agency; the date such employment was terminated; and his or her annual rate of compensation for the employment at the time of termination. - 8.10.
+Except as otherwise provided by state or federal law or for those employment positions identified in a resolution of the Board, nothing shall prohibit the Authority from procuring consulting services from an individual who has previously been employed by the Authority or by any other political subdivision of the state or by any state agency; provided, that if a prospective consultant has been employed by the Authority, another political subdivision, or a state a gency at any time d uring the t wo years preceding the making of an o ffer to provide consulting services to the Authority, the prospective consultant shall disclose in writing to the Authority the nature of his or her previous employment with the Authority, other political subdivision, or state agency; the date such employment was terminated; and his or her annual rate of compensation for the employment at the time of termination.

+8.10.
 Mixed Contracts.
 This Section 8 applies to a contract that involves both consulting and other services if the primary objective of the contract is the acquisition of consulting services.